 Perlite (I buy perlite in large bulk bag, you will see it in the video)

 Ratio of DIY Potting Soil Ingredients

 I don’t measure exactly but I try to have approximately equal amount of all three components as you see in the photo below.
-So if I have one cup of compost, I mix in one cup of coconut coir and then one cup of perlite.
+So if I have one cup of compost, I mix in one cup of peat moss and then one cup of perlite.

-You can add the worm castings too, half as much as the rest of the ingredients, ie: 1 cup compost, 1 cup coconut coir, 1 cup perlite, 1/2 cup worm castings.
+You can add the worm castings too, half as much as the rest of the ingredients, ie: 1 cup compost, 1 cup peat moss, 1 cup perlite, 1/2 cup worm castings.
 Worm castings are a very good way to add nutrients to your mix.
 They are gentle and safe enough for seedlings.

 Be careful with measuring and pouring the perlite, it can create a dust that is not healthy to breathe but if you are very deliberate and slow it will keep the dust down.